John Francis (environmentalist): Education

-While he was silent, Francis completed three college degrees.
-In 1971, Francis walked to Ashland, Oregon to enroll in Southern Oregon University where he completed a bachelor of science degree in 1981 with credit given for life experience.
+While he was silent, Francis completed two college degrees and started a third.
+In 1971, Francis walked to Ashland, Oregon to enroll in Southern Oregon University where he completed a Bachelor of Science degree in 1981 with credit given for life experience.

 Francis then contacted the University of Montana to apply to their graduate environmental studies master's program, letting them know he would not arrive for about two years.
 During that time, he walked to the state of Washington, built a boat, and walked and sailed to Montana where he completed his master's degree two years later.
 With little money, he audited classes but professors tracked his grades, and when funds became available to pay for the classes he had taken, they were put on his transcript for credit.
 As is common with graduate students, Francis taught classes while studying for his master's degree.

 Francis then walked to Wisconsin, where he earned a PhD in 1991 in Land Resources from the Nelson Institute for Environmental Studies at the University of Wisconsin-Madison.
 During his studies, the Exxon Valdez disaster occurred, which brought attention to his research on the effects of oil spills.
-After completing his degree, he walked to Washington D.C.
+After completing his degree, he walked to Washington D.C to assist the United States Coast Guard with their response to the disaster.